No glass allowed. Only alcohol purchased within the festival site can be consumed.

 Issuing tickets allows us to monitor how many people are entering the festival site so we don’t exceed our license agreement.

 Anyone aged 16+ does not need to be accompanied by an adult when entering the festival site.
 Anyone aged 15 and under, will need to be accompanied by a responsible adult (18+) at all times.

 No. Any person who has bought a ticket or who is eligible to a FREE ticket will be issued with an e-ticket.
 You will need to bring this e-ticket with you on the day so it can be scanned and for you to gain entry into the festival.

 Any person who has purchased a VIP ticket will be given a wristband after their e-ticket has been scanned on the day.

-For an additional fee of £2.25 per person you can opt for a physical ticket, which will be posted to you ahead of the festival.
-Alternatively, you can collect your ticket in person from the ticket box office at ACC Liverpool, any Friday during the hours of 9am – 6pm.
+For an additional fee of £2.55 per person you can opt for a physical ticket, which will be posted to you ahead of the festival.

 Unfortunately not.
 Once you leave the festival site you will not be allowed back in.

 Standard Admission Ticket Walk Up (ages 13+): £11* per person, per day

 Children’s Ticket Walk Up (ages 12 & under): FREE**